Welcome to Goodrich Tennis Club

 The historic village of Goodrich overlooks the Wye valley.
 The tennis club is situated in Tufts Lane.
 The club boasts two floodlit sand dressed carpet courts and a third tarmac court.

 The free use of court 3 for non members is now live again.
 Please check the 'Booking' page to understand the process.
-The system is for non members to book courts for themselves but the first requirement is to register on the Club's Clubspark page using the url below.
-Once registered and if you are having difficulty contact by email Mike.firstname.lastname@example.org
+Non members need to first register with Clubspark (this is free) .
+Once registered bookings can be made.
+If you are having difficulty contact firstname.lastname@example.org

 The next committee meeting will be held on Wednesday 17th April 2019 at 18:30 in the pavillion.
 If members have any items they wish to raise, please contact Bonnie Palmer, chairman, email@example.com

 BACKGROUND HISTORY TO GOODRICH TENNIS CLUB